-- .1 Apply paint finish only in areas where dust is no longer being generated by related construction operations or when wind or ventilation conditions are such that airborne particles will not affect quality of finished surface. - .2 Apply paint only to adequately prepared surfaces and to surfaces within moisture limits noted herein. - .3 Apply paint only when previous coat of paint is dry or adequately cured. - .4 Apply paint finishes only when conditions forecast for entire period of application fall within manufacturer's recommendations. - .5 Do not apply paint when: - .1 Temperature is expected to drop below 10°C before paint has thoroughly cured. - .2 Substrate and ambient air temperatures are expected to fall outside MPI or paint manufacturer's limits. - .3 Surface to be painted is wet, damp or frosted. - Provide and maintain cover when paint must be applied in damp or cold weather.
+.1 Apply paint finish only in areas where dust is no longer being generated by related construction operations or when wind or ventilation conditions are such that airborne particles will not affect quality of finished surface.

+- .2 Apply paint only to adequately prepared surfaces and to surfaces within moisture limits noted herein. - .3 Apply paint only when previous coat of paint is dry or adequately cured. - .4 Apply paint finishes only when conditions forecast for entire period of application fall within manufacturer's recommendations. - .5 Do not apply paint when: - .1 Temperature is expected to drop below 10°C before paint has thoroughly cured. - .2 Substrate and ambient air temperatures are expected to fall outside MPI or paint manufacturer's limits. - .3 Surface to be painted is wet, damp or frosted. - .6 Provide and maintain cover when paint must be applied in damp or cold weather.
 Heat substrates and surrounding air to comply with temperature and humidity conditions specified by manufacturer.
 Protect until paint is dry or until weather conditions are suitable. - .7 Schedule painting operations such that surfaces exposed to direct, intense sunlight are scheduled for completion during early morning. - .8 Remove paint from areas which have been exposed to freezing, excess humidity, rain, snow or condensation.
 Prepare surface again and repaint. - .9 Paint occupied facilities in accordance with approved schedule only.
 Schedule operations to approval of the Contract Administrator such that painted surfaces will have dried and cured sufficiently before occupants are affected.

-- .1 Separate waste materials for reuse and recycling in accordance with Section 01 74 00 Cleaning and Waste Managament. - .2 Remove from site and dispose of packaging materials at appropriate recycling facilities. - .3 Place materials defined as hazardous or toxic in designated containers. - .4 Ensure emptied containers are sealed and stored safely. - .5 Unused paint, coating materials must be disposed of at official hazardous material collections site as approved by Contract Administrator. - .6 Paint, stain and wood preservative finishes and related materials (thinners, and solvents) are regarded as hazardous products and are subject to regulations for disposal. - .7 Material which cannot be reused must be treated as hazardous waste and disposed of in an appropriate manner. - .8 Place materials defined as hazardous or toxic waste, including used sealant and adhesive tubes and containers, in containers or areas designated for hazardous waste. - .9 To reduce the amount of contaminants entering waterways, sanitary/storm drain systems or into ground follow these procedures:
+- .1 Separate and recycle waste materials in accordance with Section 01 74 19 Waste Management and Disposal. - .2 Place materials defined as hazardous or toxic waste in designated containers. - .3 Ensure emptied containers are sealed and stored safely for disposal away for public. - .4 Use chemical hardeners that are non-toxic, biodegradable and have zero or low VOC's. - .5 Dispose of surplus chemical and finishing materials in accordance with Federal, Provincial and Municipal regulations. - .6 Paint, stain and wood preservative finishes and related materials (thinners, and solvents) are regarded as hazardous products and are subject to regulations for disposal. - .7 Material which cannot be reused must be treated as hazardous waste and disposed of in an appropriate manner. - .8 Place materials defined as hazardous or toxic waste, including used sealant and adhesive tubes and containers, in containers or areas designated for hazardous waste. - .9 To reduce the amount of contaminants entering waterways, sanitary/storm drain systems or into ground follow these procedures: